AckerlyXu/heima/articles/cosmos-db/multi-region-writers.md

 ## Content Publishing - an example scenario
 Let's look at a real world scenario to describe how you can use multiple-region distributed multi-region/multi-master read write patterns with Azure Cosmos DB.
 Consider a content publishing platform built on Azure Cosmos DB.
 Here are some requirements that this platform must meet for a great user experience for both publishers and consumers.

-* Both authors and subscribers are spread over the world
+* Both authors and subscribers are spread over China
 * Authors must publish (write) articles to their local (closest) region
 * Authors have readers/subscribers of their articles who are distributed across the multiple-region.
 * Subscribers should get a notification when new articles are published.